25051980/Cyber-Security-Portfolio/software-technologies/mid-assignment/README.md

 ## Learning Outcomes
 Through this assignment, I strengthened my understanding of:
-- Software design and impl
+- Software design and implemantation